Fig. A: the humble beginnings of the Cups N Cakes Network

 Born in the Saskatchewan prairies on Treaty 6 land, Harman Burns is a trans sound artist and filmmaker.
 An aspiring hack and Tums™ enthusiast, she spends her days looking at large bodies of water and thinking about food and envying people with pets.
 She currently resides on the unceded ancestral territories of the Musqueam, Squamish and Tsleil-Waututh peoples.

-Ava Glendinning (Pick Of The Week, Live in Review)
+Ava Glendinning (Reviews, Live in Review)

 Ava Glendinning is a Winnipeg-based musician and writer.
 She has contributed to Reductress and The Belladonna Comedy, and published her first novel, Bukowski’s Broken Family Band, with Transistor 66 Record Co. in 2024.
 She plays frequently with her band, Bicycle Face, and works as the managing editor for CV2 Magazine.
 Insta/Bsky: @awglen